sarahmbss/sarahmbss/README.md

 ### 💫 About me

 Hi there!
-I'm Sarah, and I'm currently working as a Data Scientist Intern :)
+I'm Sarah, and I'm currently working as a Data Analyst :)

 - Studying Information Management at UFU (Universidade Federal de Uberlândia)
 - Intermediate English